-We have already established a clear connection between addiction and mental illness.
+We have already established a clear connection between problematic mental health and addiction.
 When you couple that with the high amounts of mental illness in America, there’s no wonder why there are so many people with addictions in our nation.
 As of 2014, there were an estimated 21.5 million people over the age of 12 with an SUD.

 The US is 5% of the world’s population and uses 75% of all prescription drugs.